 Seed and Stover yield of black gram

 The results indicated that among the different INM treatments, the seed yield of black gram was highest (36.3 qha-1) with application of 70% RDF + Vermicompost @ 5 tha-1 + Bio nitrogen @ 20 gmkg-1 seed (T8).
 It was significantly higher than rest of the treatments but statistically at par with 100% RDF+ Vermicompost @ 5ha-1+ Bio-Nitrogen @ 20 gmkg-1 seed (T9) and 100% RDF + Bio nitrogen @ 20 gmkg-1 seed (T6).
 Minimum seed yield (7.9 qha-1) was recorded under control (T1).
 This may be due to utilization of RDF in conjunction with vermicompost and bio nitrogen application.
 This combination shown remarkable effectiveness in boosting the yield of black gram seeds.
 This integrated approach to nutrient management not only enriches the soil with vital nutrients but also fosters the growth of beneficial microorganisms, thereby enhancing soil fertility and plant vitality.
 Vermicompost contributes valuable organic matter to the soil, while bio nitrogen aids in nitrogen fixation, ensuring a consistent supply of this crucial element.
 The combined action of these components facilitates in heightened seed yield and enhanced overall productivity in black gram cultivation.
-The result showed similarity with Singh et al. (2022) application of Vermicompost @ 1 t ha-1 + 100% RDF (20:40:20 NPK kg ha-1) showed that maximum seed yield (1353 kg ha-1)
+The result showed similarity with Singh et al. (2022) where, application of Vermicompost @ 1 t ha-1 + 100% RDF (20:40:20 NPK kg ha-1) showed that maximum seed yield (1353 kg ha-1)

 The stover yield of black gram varied significantly under the influence of different treatments.
 Maximum stover yield (19.43 qha-1) was obtained with the application of 70% RDF + Vermicompost @ 5 tha-1 + Bio nitrogen @ 20 gmkg-1 seed (T8) which was statistically at par with 100% RDF+ Vermicompost @ 5ha-1+ Bio-Nitrogen @ 20 gmkg-1 seed (T9) and 100% RDF + Bio nitrogen @ 20 gmkg-1 seed (T6) but significantly higher than rest of the treatments.
 Application of 70% RDF + Vermicompost @ 5 t ha-1 + Bio nitrogen @ 20gm kg-1 seed (T8) resulted in increased stover yield by 59.2% and 134% over 100% RDF (T2) and control (T1), respectively.
 This may be due to the application of Vermicompost @ 5 t ha-1 plays a significant role in enhancing the growth and yield of stover.
 The presence of beneficial microorganisms in vermicompost aids in breaking down organic matter, making nutrients more available to plants.
 As a result, crops grown with vermicompost exhibit increased stover yield.
 The results are in conformity with Divyavani, et al., (2020) as they reported that application of 100% NPK+ 50% Vermicompost +Rhizobium showed maximum stover yield (3056 kg/ha).